Kihumba/private-/D4+/D4 Andelan Advancement Process/Product/README.md

 Your Case Study/Situational interview questions will likely draw on one or more of your past experiences as context.

+> **Note:** Until LV is ready, you can prepare these in a Google Docs or Google Slides format, whatever is easiest for you.

+---

 ## What to Include
 Please upload a *minimum of three* products to LV, linked to the product itself, and code when possible.
 For each product please also include in LV:
 - Link to Product